RISC-KC/basic_rv32s/guidelines/development_log.md

 PCC, having received `Trapped`, accepts `T_Target` and outputs `NextPC` = Trap Handler start address.
 IC–IM path then fetches and executes the Trap Handler.

-Now the debugger injects instructions directly…
+Now the debugger injects instructions directly...
 Strictly speaking, during debugging can we access/modify I-Cache or Instruction Memory?
 Is execution-only allowed?
 Memory visible via reads and writes through executed instructions?
 In practice it’s all via instructions.
 Therefore insert one more MUX **before** `I_RD` to select between `I_RD` and `Dbg.Instr`.